-Scouts who earn the First Class rank while a registered member of a Boy Scout troop or Varsity team may elect to continue working toward Eagle as a registered member in the Boy Scout troop or a registered member in a Venturing crew, or while retaining dual membership registration in both a troop/team and a Venturing crew.
-Whichever registration status a boy elects, both Scoutmaster and crew Advisor need to confirm which adult leader the boy plans to have oversee his advancement process toward the rank of Eagle.
+Scouts who earn the First Class rank while a registered member of a Scouts BSA troop may elect to continue working toward Eagle as a registered member in the Scouts BSA troop or a registered member in a Venturing crew, or while retaining dual membership registration in both a troop and a crew.
+Whichever registration status a scout elects, both Scoutmaster and crew Advisor need to confirm which adult leader the scout plans to have oversee his/her advancement toward the rank of Eagle.